iStudy would like to acknowledge Glenna Emel for revising this tutorial's content.

 Below is the recommended sequence for completing this tutorial:

-- Learn about what time management is and some guidelines for prioritizing your time, and complete Activity 1: Prioritizing and Analyzing and Activity 2: Current Time Management Status.
+- Learn what time management is and some guidelines for prioritizing your time, and complete Activity 1: Prioritizing and Analyzing and Activity 2: Current Time Management Status.

-- Estimate your time commitments for a week, and complete activity 3.
+- Estimate your time commitments for a week, and complete Activity 3: Time Management Exercise.